Marathon swimming at the 2016 Summer Olympics – Men's 10 kilometre

 The men's marathon swimming at the 2016 Summer Olympics in Rio de Janeiro took place on 16 August at Fort Copacabana, over a distance of 10 kilometres.

 Summary

-A photo finish saw Spyridon Gianniotis of Greece narrowly loses to dutchman Ferry Weertman for the gold, with both record time of 1:52:59.8 and 1:53:00.5.
-In the final race of his career, Gianniotis, who was also the oldest competitor at the age of 36, won the first medal for Greece in swimming since the inaugural 1896 Summer Olympics in Athens.
+A photo finish saw Ferry Weertman of the Netherlands narrowly win the gold over Spyridon Gianniotis of Greece in a time of 1:52:59.8, with Gianniotis coming it at 1:53:00.5.
+In the final race of his career, Gianniotis, who was the oldest competitor at the age of 36, won the first medal for Greece in swimming since the inaugural 1896 Summer Olympics in Athens.

-The battle for bronze also saw a photo finish, with France's Marc-Antoine Olivier pipping Zu Lijun and Jack Burnell on the line to finish in 1:53:02.0.
+The battle for bronze also saw a photo finish, with France's Marc-Antoine Olivier edging Zu Lijun of China and Jack Burnell of Great Britain.
+All three had identical times of 1:53:02.0.
 Burnell was subsequently disqualified for a second yellow card for a tussle with defending champion Oussama Mellouli just before the line.

 Qualification

 The men's 10 km open water marathon at the 2016 Olympics featured a field of 25 swimmers: